CoNarrative/glujs-guide-built/simulation-framework.md

 ####Fake data

 You can lean on the fake data API which will provide fake data based on an analysis of the names of the fields, their data types, and their constraints.
-Often you won't be using it directly but simply relying on the gluJS data layer to create it for you when you make a sample table.
+Often you won't be using it directly but simply relying on the GluJS data layer to create it for you when you make a sample table.
 See the API for more details.

-Building out the ease and sophistication of the ajax and data frameworks is one of our top priorites on the gluJS roadmap and we are greatly interested in your feedback.
+Building out the ease and sophistication of the ajax and data frameworks is one of our top priorites on the GluJS roadmap and we are greatly interested in your feedback.

 *Copyright 2012 Mike Gai.
 All rights reserved.*